Probate Q&A Series

 Detailed Answer

-When someone brings a wrongful death claim in North Carolina, the resulting settlement or jury award becomes part of the decedent’s estate.
+When someone brings a wrongful death claim in North Carolina, the resulting settlement or jury award is recovered by the decedent’s personal representative, but wrongful death proceeds are not distributed as general estate assets.
 Under North Carolina law, the personal representative appointed by the clerk of superior court must pursue the claim on behalf of the estate.
 This process is governed by N.C.G.S. § 28A-18-2 (“Wrongful Death of Decedent”), which explains who may bring the action and how proceeds are handled once a recovery occurs.N.C.G.S. § 28A-18-2

 Here is how a wrongful death settlement typically affects distribution, attorney fees, and probate: